 Associate Professor of Landscape Architecture

-Prior to joining LARP in 2006, Frank Sleegers was a lecturer for landscape architecture design at the Department for Urban Planning - HafenCity University Hamburg, Germany from 2002 to 2005.
+Prior to joining LARP, Frank Sleegers was a adjunct faculty at the Department for Urban Planning - HafenCity University Hamburg, Germany from 2002 to 2005.

 LANDARCH 597Q - Urban Design Workshop